roland-ewald/sessl-examples/README.txt

 ========================

 Some sample experiments to get you started with SESSL (http://sessl.org).
-All experiments are currently executed with JAMES II (http://jamesii.org).
+All samples are currently executed with JAMES II (http://jamesii.org).

 Prerequisites:
 ==============